ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/information-barriers.md

 Among the many powerful features included in Microsoft cloud services are communication and collaboration capabilities.
 But suppose that you want to restrict communications between two groups to avoid a conflict of interest from occurring in your organization.
 Or, suppose that you want to restrict communications between a group in your organization and outside parties to safeguard internal data.
 Information barriers, coming soon for Microsoft Teams, can help!

-Read this article to get a [brief overview of information barriers](#how-information-barriers-work), and [how to define and manage policies](#define-or-manage-policies-for-information-barriers).
+Read this article to get a [brief overview of information barriers](#how-information-barriers-work), a [walkthrough with Contoso and information barriers](#walkthrough-contoso-and-information-barriers), and an overview of [using information barriers in your organization](#using-information-barriers-in-your-organization).

 > [!IMPORTANT]
 > You must be familiar with PowerShell cmdlets in order to perform the procedures described in this article.
 Although the general syntax of various PowerShell cmdlets is provided, you'll need to know additional details, such as parameters, for your organization.